flarum/docs/docs/extend/frontend.md

 ### ItemList

-As noted above, most easily extensible parts of the UI allow you to extend methods called `items` or something similar (e.g. `controlItems`, `accountItems`, `toolbarItems`, etc; exact names depend on the component you are extending) to add, remove, or replace components.
-Under the surface, these methods return a `utils/ItemList` instance, which is essentially an ordered dictionary.
-Detailed documentation of its methods is available in [our API documentation](https://api.flarum.org/js/master/class/src/common/utils/itemlist.ts~itemlist).
-When the `toArray` method of ItemList is called, items are returned in ascending order of priority (0 by default), then by key alphabetically where priorities are equal.
+As noted above, most easily extensible parts of the UI allow you to extend methods called `items` or something similar (e.g. `controlItems`, `accountItems`, `toolbarItems`, etc. Exact names depend on the component you are extending) to add, remove, or replace elements.
+Under the surface, these methods return a `utils/ItemList` instance, which is essentially an ordered object.
+Detailed documentation of its methods is available in [our API documentation](https://api.docs.flarum.org/js/master/class/src/common/utils/itemlist.ts~itemlist).
+When the `toArray` method of ItemList is called, items are returned in ascending order of priority (0 if not provided), then by key alphabetically where priorities are equal.

 ### `extend` and `override`

-Essentially, pretty much all frontend extensions use [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) to add, modify, or remove behavior.
+Pretty much all frontend extensions use [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) to add, modify, or remove behavior.
 For instance:

 ```jsx
 // This adds an attribute to the `app` global.